Christine A. Blehm

 ✧ A framed map of the United States with all of our family road trips highlighted and pinned.

-✧ And a printed quote from St. Therese, it reads...
+✧ And a printed quote (incorrectly attributed to St. Therese)...

 “May today there be peace within.